9.1.0 Physical Fitness

 and to make alternate transportation arrangement or child care/dependent care

-• The call does not adversely affect the performance of duties by the employee and is of
+The call does not adversely affect the performance of duties by the employee and is of reasonable duration.

 Once a cell phone (City-owned or personal) is in use by a City employee certain "rules of the road" must be followed to ensure the safety of the employee using the cell phone and anyone that employee may come in contact with.
 The use of any wireless device while driving is prohibited.
 This includes all cell phone, direct connect and two-way radio communication (with the exception of public safety radios).
 Employees must use hands-free options in accordance with state law when the use of a cell phone is required, refrain from discussion of complicated or emotional discussions and keep their eyes on the road.
 Special care should be taken in situations where there is traffic, inclement weather or the employee is driving in an unfamiliar area.
 Employees whose job responsibilities include regular or occasional driving and who use a cellular communication device, whether City-owned or personal, are expected to refrain from using their phone while driving.
 Safety must come before all other concerns.
 Regardless of the circumstances, including slow or stopped traffic, employees are strongly encouraged to pull off to the side of the road and safely stop the vehicle before placing or accepting a call.
 (See Admin.
 Dir.
 2-16, Cell Phone Usage)